sbt/sbt-native-packager/README.md

 ## Issues/Discussions

 *  **Discussion/Questions**:
-  If you wish to ask questions about the native packager, we're very active on [Stack Overflow](http://stackoverflow.com/questions/tagged/sbt).
-You can either use the `sbt` tag or the `sbt-native-packager` tag.
+  If you wish to ask questions about the native packager, we have a [mailinglist](https://groups.google.com/forum/#!forum/sbt-native-packager) and we're very active on [Stack Overflow](http://stackoverflow.com/questions/tagged/sbt).
+You can either use the `sbt` tag or the
+  `sbt-native-packager` tag.
 They also have far better search support for working around issues.
 * **Docs**:
   Our docs are [available online](http://scala-sbt.org/sbt-native-packager).
 If you'd like to help improve the docs, they're part of this repository in the `src/sphinx` directory.
 * **Issues/Feature Requests**:
   Finally, any bugs or features you find you need, please report to our [issue tracker](https://github.com/sbt/sbt-native-packager/issues/new).
   Please check the [compatibility matrix](https://github.com/sbt/sbt-native-packager/wiki/Tested-On) to see if your system is able to produce the packages you want.

 ## Installation ##